Smthbig/.github/profile/README.md

 ## 🏛️ Smthbig — Our Dev Org

-> Bold terminal tools, built for devs like us.
+> Bold Automated tools, built for devs like us.

 - 🚀 Founded by [@mrajauriya](https://github.com/mrajauriya) and [@krishna-85](https://github.com/krishna-85)
 - 🌱 A hub for mobile-native, offline-ready, automation-first projects